 Not many students can afford to pay for their entire post secondary education without some form of education financing.
 The average student loan debt for graduating students in Canada is over $20,000, seriously harming their financial position as they enter the workforce.
 But should you be focused on student loan repayment as soon as you’re done school?
-If not, how quickly should you pay off your student loans?
+If not, how quickly should you pay off your regular or private student loans?

 Related: Money Advice For College Graduates